Jeanette Epps: NASA career

 In June 2009, Epps was selected as an astronaut candidate for the 20th class of NASA astronauts and later qualified in 2011.
 Her training included extensive Russian, spacewalk (EVA) and robotics training, along with geology.

 She has also completed T-38 jet training and has attended the National Outdoor Leadership School (NOLS).

-Epps subsequently served as an aquanaut aboard the Aquarius underwater laboratory during the NEEMO 18 undersea exploration mission for nine days starting July 21, 2014.
+Epps subsequently served as an aquanaut aboard the Aquarius underwater laboratory during the NEEMO 18 undersea exploration mission for nine days starting on July 21, 2014.
 She has also participated in geologic studies in Hawaii.
 Epps has worked with the Generic Joint Operation Panel as a representative, which included work on crew efficiency on the ISS.
-This work resulted in the Johnson Space Center Director's Innovation Group Achievement Award in 2013.
+This work resulted in her winning the Johnson Space Center Director's Innovation Group Achievement Award in 2013.
 She has also worked as CAPCOM for Mission Control, including serving as lead CAPCOM, and currently serves in ISS Operations Branch.
 Epps has also completed training in winter and water survival in Star City, Russia.

+ISS Expeditions 56/57 and ESA

-On January 4, 2017, NASA announced that Epps would be assigned as a flight engineer to the International Space Station in mid-2018 for Expeditions 56 and 57, becoming the first African American space station crew member, the first African American to launch aboard the Russian Soyuz vehicle, and the 15th African American to fly in space, but on January 16, 2018, NASA announced that Epps had been replaced by her backup Serena M. Auñón-Chancellor, but that Epps would "be considered for assignment to future missions".
+On January 4, 2017, NASA announced that Epps would be assigned as a flight engineer to the International Space Station (ISS) in mid-2018 for Expeditions 56 and 57, but on January 16, 2018, NASA announced that Epps had been replaced by her backup Serena M. Auñón-Chancellor and would instead be "considered for assignment to future missions".
 The reason for Epps' removal was not stated, and a NASA spokesperson said, "These decisions are personnel matters for which NASA doesn't provide information."
-The Washington Post stated that "Last-minute crew changes are not unusual at NASA."
+The Washington Post stated that "Last-minute crew changes are not unusual at NASA," although Epps’ brother blamed racism for her removal.

-In 2019, Epps completed the ESA CAVES training program simulating the demands of exploring unknown terrains, such as to be expected on the Moon and Mars.
-Epps is the second woman to participate in CAVES, following fellow NASA astronaut, Jessica Meir.
+In 2019, Epps completed the ESA CAVES training program simulating the demands of exploring unknown terrains like those of the Moon and Mars.
+Epps is the second woman and first Black woman to participate in CAVES, following fellow NASA astronaut, Jessica Meir.